Efficiently Enumerating Minimal Triangulations: Enumerating Minimal Triangulations

 We then conclude the correctness of the algorithm.

-\begin{lemma} Let $\varphi$ be a set of pairwise-parallel minimal separators of a graph $g$.
-Algorithm~\ref{alg:BBExtend} returns a maximal set $I$ of minimal separators of $g$ such that $\varphi \subseteq I$.
-Furthermore, the algorithm terminates in polynomial time. \end{lemma}
+\lemmabbcorrectness{ Let $\varphi$ be a set of pairwise-parallel minimal separators of a graph $g$. \algname{Extend}$(g,\varphi)$ returns a maximal set $I$ of pairwise-parallel minimal separators of $g$ such that $\varphi \subseteq I$.
+Furthermore, the algorithm terminates in polynomial time. }